-Follow the steps below to specify the local management.
+Follow the steps below to enable local management over HTTPS:

 - 1. Visit http://tplinkmodem.net, and log in with the password you set for the modem router. - 2.
 Go to Advanced > System Tools> Administration page.
 Locate the Local Management section. - 3.
-Keep the Port as the default setting.
-Enter the IP address or MAC address of the local device to manage the modem router.
+Keep the Port as the default setting for management over HTTP. - 4.
+Enable Management over HTTPS and keep the Port for HTTPS as the default setting.